Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 LOD = Loads from the Register Pointed to into another Register + an Offset

-STR = Stores into the Register Pointed to a Number
+STR = Stores into the Register Pointed to + an Offset a Number from a Register